RajputPawan/Prometheus/pages/docs/zscaler_issues.md

 * 2023-11-xx: requested to be opened not working since
 * still not working, works when tunneling through ssh on workstation which is in DCN but this is veeery ugly.

+### Nvidia targets

+alfred-valet:

+alfred-valet.nvidia.com works correct but it forwards to alfred.nvidia.com which does not work!

+#### Timeline

+* requested 2023-06: not working properly since